ctrl-alt-del/devenv/README.md

 ## Configuration

 ### Configure Windows
 It is a good idea to centralize all your packages in one folder.
 Not only does it help to better organize your packages, having a dedicated folder for your packages also makes navigating with command line easier.
 In this instruction for Windows, all packages will be put or installed under /c/usr/bin (a.k.a "C:\usr\bin").
 Please create the folder if it is not existed, and of course, feel free to name your own directory.
+One popular alternative would be making an `Applications` folder under your personal folder and install all packages in there.
+To reach your personal folder, you can do so by simply typing in `%USERPROFILE%` in you folder navigator.

 If you are familiar with Window's PowerShell, you can create the folder by opening PowerShell and run:
 ```sh